Each motor unit contained a potentiometer, meaning that positional information could be supplied to a microcontroller.

 Dichloromethane is really nasty stuff - make sure you wear a mask and work with it outside, or get someone you don't like to do it for you.
 It even turned all of my skin blue!

 I asked a friend why he thought the manufacturers compromise at 99% purity, and he said "Toast crumbs?
 From the guy stirring the vat?".

 I didn't have time to sand out all of the machining marks, but you can see the 'before & after' effect of the chemical here:

 The pear-shaped polycarb component has a 2mm fibreglass rod stuck in the top, which is guided by a brass tube up into the duck.

 The brass tubes were silver soldered onto the supporting steel bars using a parasene butane/propane blowtorch, which was just about hot enough.
 I have since learned that you can buy rods with different melting points, for sequentially soldering components without the first bits falling off (start with higher melting points).
 The silver rods were expensive, but joined the dissimilar metals nicely.

-Thanks to Patrick for cutting out the polycarb so nicely, Joe for printing out the drilling template for the base, Charley for chasing up deliveries, and Efe / Faz Elektrik for having the confidence to go with the duck idea.
+Thanks to Patrick for cutting out the polycarb so nicely, Joe for printing out the drilling template for the base, and Efe / Faz Elektrik for having the confidence to go with the duck idea.